 Fried pieces of zucchini have become a trendy dish in recent years, thanks to food bloggers on Instagram or YouTube.
 As the vegetable is nutritious, easy to use, and can be stored well for a couple of days in the fridge, it is a nice friend for the kitchen.

-Simply add some breadcrumbs on thin slices of zucchini and quickly fry them in your pan.
+Simply select a delicious cultivar of zucchini, add some breadcrumbs on thin slices of zucchini and fry them in your pan.
 Make sure to serve them fresh, so start frying only once you are ready to serve your meal.